pete6184/SQLAlchemy_Challenge/README.md

 ## Requirements & Summary
 This assignment was constructed in Jupyter Notebook and the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 This challenge provided an alternative method for creating and accessing databases.
-I used the information in two seperate databases to analyze precipitation data in Honolulu.
+I used the information in two separate databases to analyze precipitation data in Honolulu.

 ## Background
 ![surfs-up.png](Images/surfsup.png)